-1. Authorized Financial Dealers and Institutions

-- a.
-A list will be maintained of financial institutions and broker/dealers authorized to provide investment services.
-Depository investments will be limited to banks, savings and loan associations, and credit unions, which meet the following criteria: - i.
-Banks and Savings and Loan associations must be insured by the Banking Insurance Fund and the Savings Association Insurance Fund of the FDIC, respectively.
-Credit unions must be insured by the National Credit Union Share Insurance Fund (NCUSIF). - ii.
-All depository institutions must have a "Satisfactory" or "Outstanding" Community Reinvestment Act rating. - b.
-The District will not have funds on deposit with any depository in an amount that would exceed seventy-five percent (75%) of the institution's capital stock or net worth. - c.
-Additionally, authorized and suitable investments may be purchased from broker/dealers listed as "primary" dealers or regional dealers, which include minority dealers.
-The broker/dealers will be selected by their creditworthiness as follows: - i.
-All broker/dealers must qualify under Securities and Exchange Commission (SEC) Rule 15C3-1 (uniform net capital rule). - ii.
-Broker/dealers must provide quarterly financial reporting as requested and inform the District of any turnover in officers within the organization. - iii.
-All broker/dealers must provide a copy of current State of Illinois registration and Certificate of Good Standing.All broker/dealers must provide disclosure of the firm used to clear trades with the District.
+- 1. Authorized Financial Dealers and Institutions - a.
+A list will be maintained of financial institutions and broker/-dealers authorized to provide investment services.
+Depository investments will be limited to banks, savings and loan associations, and credit unions, which meet the following criteria: - Banks and Savings and Loan associations must be insured by the Banking Insurance Fund and the Savings Association Insurance Fund of the FDIC, respectively.
+Credit unions must be insured by the National Credit Union Share Insurance Fund (NCUSIF). - -All depository institutions must have a "Satisfactory" or "Outstanding" Community Reinvestment Act rating.

+The District will not have funds on deposit with any depository in an amount that would exceed seventy-five percent (75%) of the institution's capital stock or net worth.

+b.

+c.
+Additionally, authorized and suitable investments may be purchased from broker/dealers listed as "primary" dealers or regional dealers, which includes minority dealers.
+The broker/dealers will be selected by their creditworthiness as follows:

+- All broker/dealers must qualify under Securities and Exchange Commission (SEC) Rule 15C3-1 (uniform net capital rule). - Hii.ii.
+Broker/dDealers must have at least five (5) years in operation, provide quarterly financial reporting asas requested, and inform the District of any turnover in officers within the organization. - All broker/dealers must provide a certificate evidencing good standing as Qualified provide a copy of currentproof of to do Business in the State of Illinois registration and Certificate of Good Standing. - -All broker/dealers must provide disclosure of the firm used to clear trades with the District.
 Subject to review and rejection by the District. - d.
-All financial institutions and broker/dealers who desire to become qualified for investment transactions must fulfill the following requirements as appropriate: - i.
-Provide audited financial statements. - ii.
-Must have at least five (5) years in operation.
+All financial institutions and broker/dealers who desire to become qualified for investment transactions must supply-fulfill the following requirements as appropriate: - i.
+AProvide audited financial statements. - ii.
+Broker/dealers mMust have at least five (5) years in operation. - iii.

-- iii.
 Banks must submit for review the four most recent Quarterly Reports of Condition and Income ("Call Reports") as filed with the appropriate Federal and/or State oversight agency. - iv.
-Brokers must submit for District review the Quarterly "Focus Report, Form X-17A-5" as filed with the appropriate Federal oversight agency. - v.
+Brokers must submit for District review the Quarterly "Focus Report, Form X-17A-5" as filed with the appropriate Federal oversight agency. - iv.v.
+Certification of Minority (MBE), Small (SBE), or Women (WBE) Business Enterprise status as applicable. - v.
 Certification of Minority (MBE), Small (SBE), or Women (WBE) Business Enterprise status as applicable. - vi.
+Certification of having read and understood and agreement to comply with the District's investment policy.

-Certification of having read and understood and agreement to comply with the District's investment policy. - e.
-An annual review of the financial condition and registration of qualified financial institutions and broker/dealers will be conducted by the Assistant Treasurer. - 2.
-Internal Controls
+Provide cCertification of having read and understood the District's investment policy, and of agreement to comply with the provisions listed therewith the District's investment policy.

+e.
+An annual review of the financial condition and registration of qualified financial institutions and broker/dealers will be conducted by the Assistant Treasurer.

+Preference may be given to Minority (MBE), Small (SBE), Jor Women (WBE) Business Enterprises.
+Certification of one of the above classifications must be provided annually to qualify.

+e.

+2. Internal Controls